InternScenes: A Large-scale Simulatable Indoor Scene Dataset with Realistic Layouts: Related Work

-\textbf{Simulated Indoor Scenes.} To efficiently and cost-effectively obtain large-scale, detailed indoor scene data, researchers increasingly rely on computer software to construct and process synthetic indoor scenes~\citep{li2018interiornet, zheng2020structured3d, roberts2021hypersim, fu20213d, li2023behavior, procthor, avetisyan2024scenescript}, enabling the acquisition of multimodal data from diverse viewpoints.
-However, due to copyright restrictions, researchers often cannot access the original 3D assets directly and must rely on pre-rendered datasets.
-Although Hypersim~\citep{roberts2021hypersim} provides a processing pipeline that allows users to purchase the original assets and follow the whole pipeline for custom rendering, this approach is prohibitively expensive, with costs reaching approximately \$57K.
 As an alternative, rule-based generative models such as SceneScript~\citep{avetisyan2024scenescript} and Infinigen~\citep{raistrick2024infinigen} can automatically generate an unlimited amount of 3D scene data via scripting.
 However, they are computationally intensive and time-consuming, and the resulting scenes often suffer from limited diversity.
 Another distinct approach is taken by 3D-FRONT~\citep{fu20213d}, which has released 18K curated scene layouts and 13K CAD models, allowing researchers to reconstruct complete indoor scenes for novel tasks.
 However, since these layout designs are generated by learning from professional designers' inspirations, they often lack realism and diversity, resulting in scenes with fewer objects and missing many small items that are common in real environments.
 In contrast, InternScenes comprises approximately 40K diverse indoor scenes, encompassing 48K regions across 15 common daily-life categories.
 Each region contains an average of 41.5 objects, indicating a high density of objects within our scenes, including small items.
-Moreover, around $30\%$ of the objects in each region are interactive.
+Moreover, around $20\%$ of the objects in each region are interactive.